Thank you for coming

 Engagement Day is an opportunity for staff from across the College to share their knowledge and experiences of all things societal engagement.
-Featuring insightful workshops, panels, and talks, our debut event was a great success in 2018 and we are delighted to be bringing it back for 2020.
+Featuring insightful workshops, panels, and talks, our debut event was a great success in 2018 and this year we brought it back with a focus of equality, diversity and inclusion in STEM.

 "[It was] super inspiring to see the great variety of innovative engagement within different teams."